Frequently Asked Questions

 HomePointe Inc. is a non-profit ministry, not a curriculum publisher or product sales organization.
 There are, however, royalty obligations for use of the templates and content incorporated into the various resources.
 Annual licensing fees from partner churches cover a portion of those royalty obligations and a small part of the ongoing creativity and support provided such as training and web support.
 We use a model similar to Christian Copyright Licensing International (CCLI) that grants permission for worship leaders to use copyright protected music without purchasing individual books for every member or performance rights on each song.
 Just as CCLI makes it easy for churches to use best-of music for one low annual subscription fee, we make it easy for licensing churches to use best-of family content that is copyright protected.

 What does the annual usage license include?

-1. Full access to customizable templates and content masters – including Appraisals, Plans, Video and Audio Masters, Pointers, Recipe Cards, Campaign Samples, Logos and Signs, Faith Path kit elements, etc. including any new campaigns or resources developed each year.
+1. Full access to all the master files and customizable templates including Appraisals, Plans, Video and Audio Masters, Pointers, Idea/Recipe Cards, Campaign Initiatives, Faith Path Kits, Logos and Promotional materials including any new initiatives or resources developed each year.

-2. Access to online training modules for the visionary champion and other ministry leaders and volunteers to understand the philosophy, purpose and implementation steps for successful launch and maintenance of the model.
+3. Access to online training modules for the visionary champion and other ministry leaders and volunteers to understand the philosohy, purpose and implementation steps for successful launch and maintenance of the model.